-- Legacy of medieval and 15th century attitudes, beliefs and reactions to heresy, demonology and witches (e.g. Nider's Formicarius, Le Franc, Dominican inquisitors, persecutions against the Cathars and Vaudois). - Extent to which late medieval demonology acquired its own momentum or naturally developed: - mythology and beliefs in good and evil, the power of the Devil - role of the Inquisition and attitudes to heresy - effect of printing - challenges to physical, geographic and intellectual boundaries of society - o tensions of the Avignon papacy.
+- Legacy of medieval and 15th century attitudes, beliefs and reactions to heresy, demonology and witches (e.g. Nider's Formicarius, Le Franc, Dominican inquisitors, persecutions against the Cathars and Vaudois). - Extent to which late medieval demonology acquired its own momentum or naturally developed: - mythology and beliefs in good and evil, the power of the Devil - role of the Inquisition and attitudes to heresy - effect of printing - challenges to physical, geographic and intellectual boundaries of society

-- demonology, precedent, socio-economic and political conditions, religious tension, financial incentives). - The role of individuals such as Hopkins and Stearne. - Importance of the Civil War to the development of nonconformity, fear, insecurity and persecution. - Comparative impact of confessions on the outcome of witch trials and those prosecuted during the witch hunt. - Whether persecution came 'from above or below'. - Role of Puritanism and moral regulation.
+- Causes of the witch hunts 1645-7 and influence of internal and external factors (e.g. intellectual debate, demonology, precedent, socio-economic and political conditions, religious tension, financial incentives). - The role of individuals such as Hopkins and Stearne. - Importance of the Civil War to the development of nonconformity, fear, insecurity and persecution. - Comparative impact of confessions on the outcome of witch trials and those prosecuted during the witch hunt. - Whether persecution came 'from above or below'. - Role of Puritanism and moral regulation.